How to Keep Your Skin Looking Its Best While Traveling

 • Increased sun exposure

-Understanding what causes travel-related skin issues is key to preventing them.
-Once you know what your skin is facing, you can better equip yourself to minimize or eliminate the impact.
+Understanding what causes factors that can affect your skin during travel is key to addressing them.
+Once you know what your skin is facing, you can better equip yourself to help manage the impact.

 Before You Trip: Prepare Your Skin